 "...particularly the less-than-allowed ones."
 Twin grins flashed at him, and Harry sat down on the small bed, motioning for the other two to join him so his voice wouldn't have to carry as far.

-"...why not tell someone?"
+"...why don't you tell someone?"
 Even whispered, Harry's bark of laughter was harsh and bitter.

 "Well?"
 The twins echoed back in unison after sharing a perplexed look.